dfornis/dfornis.github.io/_projects/datacenter-tracker.md

 Backup power permits and reactor capacity entries are only translated into grid-side data center capacity where a separate IT load, site load, or grid-connection capacity is reported.

 The assumptions follow the data center energy accounting framework in Shehabi et al. (2024).
 Their 2024 report distinguishes between rated power, maximum power, operational power, idle power, annual average power, and server operational time.
 It also models PUE by data center type, cooling system, equipment mix, and location.
-The assumptions used for this tracker simplifies that framework into PUE and an utilization-proxy by broad project type, including hyperscale, AI/HPC, and colocation categories, in place of undisclosed project information.
+The assumptions used for this tracker simplify that framework into PUE and a utilization proxy by broad project type, including hyperscale, AI/HPC, and colocation categories, in place of undisclosed project information.

 <style>
 .tracker-controls {
   display: flex;
   flex-wrap: wrap;
   gap: 0.75rem;
-  margin: 1.25rem 0 1rem 0;
+  margin: 1.25rem 0 0.7rem 0;
   align-items: end;
 }